 - Replace all our out-of-date air handling and environmental control systems

 - Improve drainage

 - Refurbish the historic conservatory

-The first phase of work starting on 13 March 2023 and finishing by end of May 2023 will see the strip out and replacement of all the boilers and air handling units in the museum and galleries.
-This project will enable the museum to renew all its duct work, boilers, air handling units and therefore provide the environmental conditions required for the conservation of our paintings, collections and interiors as well as the loan of work from other museums.
-Conservation care requires stable humidity levels.
-It will provide modern, efficient equipment which will provide better environmental conditions whilst significantly reducing our energy consumption, reducing our carbon footprints and saving money which can then be used for other purposes.
-It is a once in a generation opportunity to update our infrastructure.
+Air Handling and Environmental Controls – We have now completed the replacement of our 25-year-old boilers and air handling units in the museum and galleries, which were at the point of failure.
+This work allows the museum to provide the environmental conditions required for the conservation of our paintings, collections and interiors, as well as the loan work from other museums.
+Stable humidity levels are vital to conservation.
+The new modern and efficient equipment will also reduce our energy consumption and carbon footprint, saving money which can then be used for other purposes.
+It has been a once in a generation opportunity to update our infrastructure.

-We will be looking to repair and restore the main structural damage to the conservatory, and we have plans to explore the traditional design features to bring it back to the original aesthetic.
-We have been carrying out paint analysis to assess whether the conservatory was originally the pink colour we see today and in fact it was, along with hints of blue, we are looking forward to reimagining Annie Russell-Cotes’ original design.
+The conservatory refurbishment is scheduled to begin in March 2024 and it should take about 4 months.
+Once complete we hope this space will be used by visitors and for special events.
+The refurbishment aims to repair and restore the main structural damage to the conservatory, and we have plans to explore the traditional design features to bring it back to it’s original aesthetic.
+We have been carrying out paint analysis to assess whether the conservatory was originally the pink colour we see today, and in fact it was, along with hints of blue, so we are looking forward to reimagining Annie Russell-Cotes’ original design.
 As a key highlight when visiting the Russell-Cotes Art Gallery & Museum, a peaceful place to sit and appreciate unrivalled views, this crucial project is part of our joint efforts to keep this historic house maintained and preserved for visitors to enjoy now and long into the future.